jnanjekye/jnanjekye.github.io/_posts/2017-09-27-Ceph-RGW-TestSuite-Java.md

 ### AWS4

-RGW has shown some inconsistencies when performing AWS4 operations before so tests are implemented for these unique cases and include:
+RGW has shown some inconsistencies when performing AWS4 operations before so tests are implemented for these unique cases that include:

 + Multipart Uploads of varying sizes from small to big files for both LLAPI and HLAPI.
 + Multipart Copy of varying sizes from small to big files for both LLAPI and HLAPI.